The MRS REU program is designed to engage students with the scientific process at all levels. Program participants have the opportunity to:

 - Learn rigorous data analysis techniques and statistical techniques.

 - Present the results of independent research in front of faculty and peers.

 The multiple skills acquired as a result of this process make REU program participants competitive applicants for graduate school and strong candidates for jobs in biological research.

 Ther core component of the MRS REU program that facilitates the learning objectives stated above:

 - All students develop an independent research project under the guidance of a faculty mentor.
 Faculty mentors have committed their time and expertise to the program, and are dedicated to helping students succeed throughout the development, execution, data analysis, and presentation phases of independent projects.

-- Seminars and workshops will provide students exposure to the ongoing research at the MRS, describe local environmental issues (e.g. urban-wildland interface, nitrogen deposition, climate change, fire), facilitate science communication, and assist students with the next step in their science training (graduate school)
+- Seminars and workshops will provide students exposure to the ongoing research at the MRS, describe local environmental issues (e.g. nitrogen deposition, climate change, fire), facilitate science communication, and assist students with the next step in their science training (graduate school)